Wondering what to do with?… Search our handy A-Z Disposal Guide to find out how to properly dispose of (or recycle) most common household items.

 Read More...Smoke Detectors

 Smoke detectors are accepted at the scale house during regular business hours.
-There is no charge and they will be recycled properly, do not dispose of in your household trash.
-No access sticker is required for smoke detectors.
-(This also includes Carbon Monoxide detectors and Radon detectors)
+We will accept older ones with the radiation symbol and the photoelectric kind shown below: There is no charge, and they will be recycled properly.
+All other types of smoke detectors can be thrown out in your household trash.
+No access sticker is […]

 Read More...